markomanninen/srrd-builder/README.md

 ## Project Status

-✅ **Production Ready**: This project is production-ready with complete functionality and comprehensive testing.
+✅ **Beta Testing Phase**: This project is in comprehensive beta testing with full functionality implemented and extensive validation.

 **Fully Implemented Features:**